biomage-org/developer-docs/restore-cognito.md

 (do `npm install cognito-backup-restore` to get the package)

 ###Required IAM permissions
-If you want to create a backup of the users you will need the permission - `ListUsers` Restoring the users requires - `AdminCreateUser`
-There might be more roles required to do all the operations for getting and restoring users.
-If you need a permission added speak with Iva or Pol, who will add it through IAM.
+To be able to do the user restoration you need to be in the engineering group in AWS.
+If you are a developer you should already have those permissions.
+If you need to be added to the permission group, speak with Iva or Pol, who will add it through IAM.

 **Downloading user data**
 Here do either 1 or 2 depending on the situation.